 Manufacturing: The cork manufacturing process is also green.
 Several manufacturers make their cork flooring without any VOCs or solvents.
 Of course, there is energy involved in getting the cork from Portugal to the U.S.

 Lifespan: Life expectancy is the weak spot in cork flooring's sustainability.
 Manufacturers promise a lifetime of durability, and there is a Chicago cork church floor dating to 1898 to verify their claims.
 On the other hand, many users complain about damaging parts of their cork floor with heavy furniture or appliances, and water.
 This means you will need to replace parts of the floor earlier than you might with true hardwood.

 Materials: Bamboo is perhaps the trendiest green flooring option.
 To be sure, bamboo is not a tree, but a fast-growing grass that can be grown organically and harvested sustainably.
 However, there is a dark side.
 Bamboo is so popular that monoculture bamboo forests are crowding out native rainforests throughout Asia, damaging the native ecosystem.

 Manufacturing: Bamboo fibers must be processed and pressed into floorboards and other products.
 While some sustainable options are available, many manufacturers use formaldehyde and other toxic chemicals as binders.
 Also, most of the bamboo must be imported from Asia, which involves embedded energy costs.

 Lifespan: Again, bamboo manufacturers promise decades of value in a bamboo floor.
 Most products are too new to determine the true durability of bamboo, but many users complain about bamboo flooring easily getting surface scratches.

-Materials: Wood composites are typically used for outside flooring (Networx Flooring)as an alternative to cedar or other traditional hardwood for decking.
+Materials: Wood composites are typically used for outdoor flooring as an alternative to cedar or other traditional hardwood for decking.
 Best known by the brand-name Trex, composite decking is typically a mix of scrap wood fiber and recycled plastic bottles or bags.
 Composite decking manufacturers proudly tally the tons of plastic diverted from the landfill.